jkstyle2/CarND-Behavioral-Cloning-P3/writeup_report.md

 The captured training images don't fit right into the CNN, so some preprocessing was essentially required.
 There are Five image preprocessing works I have done: cropping, resizing, blurring, flipping, converting the color space into YUV

-First, images produced by the simulator in training modes are 160x320x3, and therefore they need do be resized to proper size prior to being fed to the CNN.
+First, images produced by the simulator in training modes are 160x320x3, and therefore they need to be resized to proper size prior to being fed into the CNN.
 This model expects input images to be size 70x160x3.
 To achieve this, the bottom 30 pixels and the top 60 pixels are cropped from the image and it is resized to size 70x160x3.
 A subtle Gaussian blur is also applied before resizing, and the color space is converted from RGB to YUV(as the [paper](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) suggested).
 Because drive.py used the same CNN Model to predict steering angles in real time, it definitely needs to be done with same image processing (NOTE: as model.py uses cv2.imread(), its conversion is BGR to YUV while drive.py converts from RGB to YUV).

 To balance out the dataset with non-zero steering angles, I also applied a correction of factor +,- 0.2 to the steering angle for left and right camera images.
 Because most steering angles from each camera were heavily biased towards 0.0 angle, this correction technique offsets this problem well.